sonic-net/SONiC/CONTRIBUTING.md

 * Use issues to keep track of what is going on

 ##Responding to pull requests
 Responsible individual: A contribution needs to be looked at by its maintainers.
 In the absence of the maintainer, the project leader can respond.
 A pull request should be responded to in approximately 48 hours.
 This does not mean the contribution will be resolved in 48 hours.
 It could even mean an email that states: “busy now, will get to it soon.”

 ##Contributors License Agreement
 All contributors must sign a contribution license agreement before contributions can be accepted.
-This process is automatically triggered when submitting a pull request.
+In the near future, this process will automatically trigger when submitting a pull request.
+Until then, we will send contributors a license agreement to be signed.